 The Publication Scheme is a means by which the parish council can make a significant amount of information available routinely, without waiting for someone to specifically request it.
 The scheme is intended to encourage local people to take an interest in the work of the parish council and its role within the community.
 In accordance with the provisions of the Freedom of Information Act 2000, this Scheme specifies the classes of information which the parish council publishes or intends to publish.
-It is supplemented with an Information Guide which will give greater detail of what the parish council will make available and hopefully make it easier for people to access it.

 All formal meetings of parish council and its committees are subject to statutory notice being given on notice boards, the website and on social media.
 The parish council publishes an annual programme each year.
 All formal meetings are open to the public and press and reports to those meetings and relevant background papers are available for the public to see.
 The parish council welcomes public participation and has a public participation session on each council and committee meeting.
 Details can be seen in the parish council's Standing Orders, which are available on its website or at its offices.

 Occasionally, parish council or committees may need to consider matters in private.
 Examples of this are matters involving personal details of staff, or a particular member of the public, or where details of commercial/contractual sensitivity are to be discussed.
 This will only happen after a formal resolution has been passed to exclude the press and public and reasons for the decision are stated.

 Minutes from all formal meetings, including the confidential parts are public documents.
 The Openness of Local Government Bodies Regulations 2014 requires written records to be made of certain decisions taken by officers under delegated powers.
 These are not routine operational and administrative decisions such as giving instructions to the workforce or paying an invoice approved by parish council, but would include urgent action taken after consultation with the Chairman, such as responding to emergency works required after a storm.
 In other words, decisions which would have been made by parish council or committee had the delegation not been in place.

 The 2014 Regulations also amend the Public Bodies (Admission to Meetings) Act 1960 to allow the public or press to film, photograph or make an audio recording of council and committee meetings normally open to the public.
 The parish council will where possible facilitate such recording unless it is being disruptive.
 It will also take steps to ensure that children, the vulnerable and members of the public who object to being filmed are protected without undermining the broader purpose of the meeting.
 The parish council will be pleased to make special arrangements on request for persons who do not have English as their first language or those with hearing or sight difficulties.